matthewcrews/MyNotes/BlockingStarvingAlgorithm.md

 ### Conveyor

-When a Conveyor's velocity is at 0 and a signal is received from an Ouput, the Conveyor's state is set to 'Fully Blocked' and the signal is passed to the Inputs.
+When a Conveyor's velocity is at 0 and a signal is received from an Output, the Conveyor's state is set to 'Fully Blocked' and the signal is passed to the Inputs.

 When a Conveyor's velocity is between 0 and the Max Velocity and a signal is received from an Output, the Conveyor's state is set to 'Blocked'.
 The signal is **not** passed to the Inputs.